What Are My Rights As A Tenant Or Homeowner?

 Both tenants and homeowners are protected by laws that prohibit housing discrimination.
 These laws, such as the Fair Housing Act in the United States, aim to ensure equal access to housing and prevent discriminatory practices based on protected characteristics such as race, color, religion, sex, national origin, familial status, or disability.
 If you believe you have been a victim of housing discrimination, you may have the right to take legal action or file a complaint with the appropriate government agency.

-See also What Are My Rights In Situations Of Discrimination Or Harassment?
+See also What Are My Rights When Interacting With Law Enforcement?

 Laws supporting the right to privacy